Skip to main content

 }

 Assume we are in the middle of transferring money from one account to the other.
 If we withdraw the first account but haven't deposited the second account, that kind of intermediate state is not visible to any external fibers.
-The transaction completely successful if there are not any conflicting changes.
-And if there are any conflicts or conflicting changes then the whole transaction, the entire STM will be retried.
+The transaction is completely successful if there are no conflicting changes.
+If there are any conflicts or conflicting changes then the whole transaction, the entire STM will be retried.

 How Does it Work?

-The STM uses the same idea of the Ref#modify function, but with a composability feature.
+The STM uses the same idea as the Ref#modify function but with a composability feature.
 The main goal of STM is to provide a mechanism to compose multiple transactions and perform them in one single atomic operation.

 1. Starting a Transaction — When we start a transaction, the runtime system creates a virtual space to keep track of the transaction logs which is build up by recording the reads and tentative writes that the transaction will perform during the transaction steps.